 Step 2: Connect Your Contact Form to Zapier

-To create an SMS notification when someone submits your WordPress contact form, you’ll need to integrate WPForms with an SMS app like Twilio.
-To do this, you’ll need to install Zapier addon first.
+To create an SMS notification from you WordPress contact form, you’ll need to install the WPForms Zapier addon.

-The first thing you need to do is to log in to your Zapier account.
-Then, begin to make a Zap with WPForms as your Trigger App.
+When you’ve installed the WPForms Zapier addon, open a new tab and log in to your Zapier account.
+Then, begin to make a Zap.
 For a complete step-by-step guide to making a Zap, you can check out our tutorial on how to get started with Zapier.